Safety Policies and Procedures Manual

 2.0 Authorization

-Note: Individuals receiving nonservice payments (see BPPM 30.30 and 60.01) are not employees and may not drive state- or privately-owned vehicles on University business.
+Note: Individuals receiving nonservice payments (see UPPM 30.30 and 60.01) are not employees and may not drive University- or privately-owned vehicles on University business.

 Administrators may assign department staff members to prepare documents, complete verifications, and conduct training as required by this policy.